-Rhinelander Rabbit Characteristics, Origin, Uses
+Rhinelander Rabbit: Origin, Characteristics, Uses

 As the name suggests, the Rhinelander rabbit is a European rabbit breed originating from Germany.
 The breed was first developed in Germany during the beginning of 20th century.
 And after their development, they were exported worldwide during 1920s.